-Deferment of Stafford Student Loans is available to most students enrolled for degree seeking graduate study.
+Deferment of Stafford Direct Student Loans is available to most students enrolled for degree seeking graduate study.
 Approval of a Stafford Student Loan deferment will necessitate student enrollment of at least five credits per semester (classified as at least half-time).
-The Stafford Student Loan Deferment Form should be processed through the Cornerstone University Student Financial Services Office.
-The loan deferment form cannot be certified by the Student Financial Services Office until after the student has begun classes.
+The Stafford Student Loan Deferment Form should be processed through the Cornerstone University Registrar's Office.
+The loan deferment form cannot be certified by the Registrar's Office until after the student has begun classes.